gmcn/lynco/wp-content/plugins/wp-cerber/readme.txt

 * New: Now you can export activity from your WordPress website to a CSV file.
 You may export all activities or just a set of filtered out activities.
 * Update: Now you can specify multiple email boxes for notifications.
 * Update: The Spanish translation has been updated, thanks to [leemon](https://profiles.wordpress.org/leemon/).

-= 4.1 =
-* New: Date format field allows you to specify a desirable format for displaying dates and time.
-* Updated code for registration_errors filter to handle errors right way.
-* The French translation has been updated.
-* Fixed issue: Loading settings from a file with reCAPTCHA key and secret on a different website overwrite existing reCAPTCHA key and secret with values from the file.
-* Fixed bug: The plugin tries to validate reCAPTCHA on WooCommerce login form if the validation enabled for the default WordPress login form only.

-= 4.0 =
-* New: reCAPTCHA for WooCommerce forms.
-[How to set up reCAPTCHA](https://wpcerber.com/how-to-setup-recaptcha/).
-* New: IP Access Lists has got support for IP networks in three forms: ability to restrict access with IPv4 ranges, IPv4 CIDR notation and IPv4 subnets: A,B,C has been added.
-[Access Lists for WordPress](https://wpcerber.com/using-ip-access-lists-to-protect-wordpress/).
-* New: Cerber can automatically detect an IP network of an intruder and suggest you to block entire network right from the Activity screen.
-* New: Norwegian translation added, thanks to [Eirik Vorland](https://www.facebook.com/KjellDaSensei).
-* Update: WP REST API is controlled by Access Lists.
-While REST API is blocked for the rest of the world, IP addresses from the White Access List can use WP REST API.
-* Update: The WP Cerber admin menu is moved from Settings to the main admin menu.
-* Update: To make Cerber more compatible with other plugins, the order of the init hook on the Custom login page (Custom login URL) has been changed.
-* Update: Several languages and translations has been updated.
-* Update: Large amount of code has been rewritten to improve performance and stability.
-* Fixed bug: If a hacker or a bot uses login from the list of prohibited usernames or non-existent username, Citadel mode is unable to be automatically activated.
-* Fixed bug: reCAPTCHA for an ordinary WordPress login form is incompatible with a WooCommerce login form.
-* Fixed issue: In some cases the plugin log first digits of an IP address as an ID of existing user.

 == Other Notes ==